cnsuhao/Clarity/README.md

 # Overview
-Clarity is a programming language with the following attributes:
+Clarity is a programming language and a runtime with the following attributes:

 * Compiled
 * Statically typed
+* Non-preemtive, cooperative multitasking (with implicit yields)
 * Real memory addressing
 * C-compatible
 * Syntactically script-like
 * Whitespace aware
 * Event driven runtime
-* Condition less (but has condition tables)
+* Condition-less (but has condition tables)
-* Loop less (but has loop tables)
+* Loop-less (but has loop support in the form of arrays)
 * Made for parallel execution, but without threads
 * "Table" based (definition tables, execution tables)
 * "Tight", very few keywords, very few brackets, parenthesis etc
 * "Consistent", indentation/line breaks/spacing is relevant

-Clarity is a "C-clone", made for development in environments where a VM would be inappropriate, such as OS/driver/embedded development.
+Clarity is made for development in environments where a VM would be inappropriate, such as OS/driver/embedded development.
 The purpose of the language is to bring some of the syntactical niceties lately added to more modern dynamic